Heat Pump Installation Walk Through

 How well your property is insulated plays a big part in the size of heat pump you select and how efficient it is going to be.
 Compared to something like a gas boiler, heat pumps produce heat at a much lower but more constant temperature which means that insulation becomes all the more important.
 This should include:

 - Double glazing.

-You may also want to take a look how well your floors are insulated if you live in a much older house.
-A good way to find out how efficient you are is to undertake a Green Deal assessment.
+You may also want to take a look at how well your floors are insulated if you live in a much older house.

 COMPARE PRICES FROM LOCAL INSTALLERS